 The newly renovated Steel House is the home of the Office of Sustainability.
 Manufactured by Chicago-based General Houses Inc., the prefabricated house was erected in 1933 for Winslow Ames, the founding director of New London’s Lyman Allyn Art Museum.
 The property was used as faculty housing after Connecticut College acquired it in 1949.
-Before it was renovated in 2013, it was last occupied in 2004.

 Steel House wins preservation award

 The Connecticut Trust for Historic Preservation took notice of Connecticut College’s tremendous effort to transform its historic Steel House from a rusty eyesore into a useful building and model of sustainability.
 Read the April 22, 2014, news release.